kgpu — GPU rentals for researchers

 ### Detaching long-running jobs

-`tmux new -d -s train 'python ...'` is the other safe option.
+`tmux new -d -s train 'python ...'` (as a plain, non-background exec) is the

 ---